Q: How important is it that a student take AP® courses?

 Q: What prerequisites do you require for AP® Chemistry?

-* First-year high-school chemistry can be waived with teacher permission.
-Taking AP® Chemistry without a previous chemistry course is only recommended for students who are exceptionally strong in math and/or who have previously performed well in one or more rigorous AP® classes.
+AP® Chemistry without having had a previous chemistry course is only recommended for students who are exceptionally strong in math and/or who have performed well in at least one

 Q: Why is it recommended that a student be at least a 9th grader to take AP® Chemistry?